int128/ghcp/README.md

   ghcp [command]

 Available Commands:
-  commit            Commit files to the existing branch commit-new-branch Commit files to a new branch help              Help about any command
+  commit      Commit files to the branch help        Help about any command

 Flags:
       --api string         GitHub API v3 URL (v4 will be inferred) [$GITHUB_API]